8 Interesting Benefits of Remote Work

-Here are just 6 of the many interesting benefits of remote work and virtual workplaces.
+Here are just 8 of the many interesting benefits of having a remote and virtual workplace:

 You’d be hard-pressed to find an employee who actually enjoys his daily trek into an office.
-Without having to start their workday with a lengthy commute, crushed into a train car, smushed on a bus, or being jostled on a busy city sidewalk, telecommuters can start their workday earlier and dedicate more time to the job.
+It’s no fun starting your workday with a lengthy commute, crushed into a train car, smushed on a bus, or being jostled on a busy city sidewalk.

 With more time in their workday, remote workers often incorporate more physical exercise into their day than office workers, who are either stuck in the office or commuting to and from their homes.
 Why does this matter?
 Well, a healthy workforce means a more productive one, with fewer personal days taken off to go to doctors’ appointments, or worse, an employee who might need to take medical leave or even quit because he can’t make it into the office anymore.

-Sure, you’d like to have your entire staff centrally located in one office, where you can watch them work, collaborate together, and have face-to-face time with them whenever you want it.
-But all of that comes at price, in the form of super expensive office space costs, office supplies, and equipment.
+Sure, you’d like to have your entire staff centrally located in one office, where you can watch them work, collaborate, and have face-to-face time with them whenever you want it.
+But all of that comes at a price, in the form of office space costs, office supplies, and equipment.
 Having a virtual staff virtually reduces all of those expenses to zero!

 Consider this: in 2015, Xerox, which has allowed remote work for 30 years, found that allowing work-from-home saves nearly $10 million in costs a year.
 And, the Harvard study found that the Patent Office saved $38.2 million on office expenses.